sarahdeecee/scheduler/README.md

 ## Features
 ### Interface
-See your weekly appointments and empty slots on a single page
+See your weekly appointments and daily empty slots on a single page.

 ![A screenshot of the interface](/data/screenshot.png "A screenshot of the interface")

 ### Create appointments: